irleneadam/c8volt/docs/index.md

 <img src="./logo/c8volt_orange_black_bkg_white_400x152.png" alt="c8volt logo" style="border-radius: 5px;" />

-# c8volt - Yet Another Camunda 8 CLI Tool?
+# c8volt: Not Yet Another Camunda 8 CLI

-No, [**c8volt**](https://github.com/grafvonb/c8volt) is different.
+[**c8volt**](https://github.com/grafvonb/c8volt) is different.
 Its design and development focus on operational effectiveness, ensuring that done is done.
 There are plenty of operational tasks where you want to be sure that:

-* A process instance was started – is it really active and running?
+- A process instance was started – is it really active and running?
-* A process instance was canceled – is it really in the cancelled state?
+- A process instance was canceled – is it really in the cancelled state?
-* A process instance tree was deleted – are all instances truly gone?
+- A process instance tree was deleted – are all instances truly gone?
-* A process variable was set – does it hold the correct value?
+- A process variable was set – does it hold the correct value?

 If some operation requires additional steps to reach the desired state, **c8volt** takes care of it for you by:
-* Running multiple process instances concurrently, with configurable number of workers.
+- Running multiple process instances concurrently, with configurable number of workers.
-* Cancelling the root process instance when you want to cancel a child process instance.
+- Cancelling the root process instance when you want to cancel a child process instance.
-* Deleting process instances by first cancelling them and then deleting them.
+- Deleting process instances by first cancelling them and then deleting them.
-* Waiting until the process instance reaches the desired state (e.g., `CANCELED`)
+- Waiting until the process instance reaches the desired state (e.g., `CANCELED`)
-* Traversing the process instance tree to perform operations like cancellation or deletion.
+- Traversing the process instance tree to perform operations like cancellation or deletion.

 **c8volt** focuses on real operational use cases while still providing the familiar CLI functionality such as standard CRUD commands on various resources.

+## Not Already Convinced?

-Not already convinced?
-Here an example of powerful features of **c8volt** in action:
+Here an example of powerful features of **c8volt** in action.
+Let’s cancel this still `ACTIVE` (sic!) process instance tree:
 ```bash
 $ ./c8volt walk pi --key 2251799813711967 --family
 2251799813711967 <default> C88_MultipleSubProcessesParentProcess v1/v1.0.0 ACTIVE s:2025-11-08T22:21:09.617Z p:<root> i:false ⇄